Individual Taxpayer Identification Number

 An Individual Taxpayer Identification Number (ITIN) is a tax processing number issued by the Internal Revenue Service.
 The IRS issues ITINs to individuals who are required to have a U.S. taxpayer identification number but who do not have, and are not eligible to obtain, a Social Security number (SSN) from the Social Security Administration (SSA).

-The IRS issues ITINs regardless of immigration status, because both resident and nonresident aliens may have a U.S. filing or reporting requirement under the Internal Revenue Code.
-They do not serve any purpose other than federal tax reporting.
+IRS issues ITINs to help individuals comply with the U.S. tax laws, and to provide a means to efficiently process and account for tax returns and payments for those not eligible for Social Security Numbers.
+They are issued regardless of immigration status, because both resident and nonresident aliens may have a U.S. filing or reporting requirement under the Internal Revenue Code.
+ITINs do not serve any purpose other than federal tax reporting.

 Do I need an ITIN?

 Does the following apply to you?

 1. You do not have an SSN and are not eligible to obtain one, and